mohit2708/study/string.md

 ### **Ques.
 How would you confirm that 2 strings have the same identity?**
-The <b>is</b> operator returns True if 2 names point to the same location in memory.
+The **is** operator returns True if 2 names point to the same location in memory.
 ```python
 animals           = ['python','gopher']
 more_animals      = animals